Detective-123/FullStack-App/Readme.md

-# learning to build a fullstack web app mainly focusing on learning backend
+# learning to build a fullstack web app

 Learning from Chai aur Code youtube video backend series with javascript